IT / remote working information and guidance

 Many of us are now working from home (remote working) and can only contact colleagues through telephone, email and video conferencing (such as Zoom, Skype or FaceTime).
 This can present challenges as we get used to the new technology and adjust to working in a different environment.

-Here we have prepared some sources of information and guidance for DDPOs on remote working which we hope you will find useful.
+Here we have prepared some sources of information and guidance for DDPOs on remote working and tips on good IT tools some DDPOs are using.
+We hope you will find these useful.
 We will update this page as we get more information.

 Working from home

 - Look after your physical, mental and emotional health.
 See the ‘Working Remote – COVID 19 Principles’ which they have retweeted #RemoteWorking